Chapter 2

 References

-These references support the transfer equation, optical depth, source function, the blackbody spectrum, formal slab solutions, and the Stefan-Boltzmann relations used in this chapter.
+These references support the transfer equation, optical depth, source function, the blackbody spectrum, formal slab solutions, plane-parallel atmospheres, limb darkening, and the Stefan-Boltzmann relations used in this chapter.